-DeSclafani dominates, Posey hurt, Giants beat D-backs 5-2
+DeSclafani dominates, Posey leaves game, Giants win 5-2

 Posey’s hand injury happened in the sixth when a foul tip appeared to catch him on the heel of the glove.

 He immediately jumped up and walked to the mound, shaking his hand.
 He caught a couple practice pitches from DeSclafani and then tried to remain in the game.
-The next pitch was a full-count strikeout of Varsho, but TV caught Posey grimacing after he caught the ball.
+The next pitch was a full-count strikeout of Varsho, but TV caught the normally stoic Posey grimacing after he caught the ball.

 After that, he took himself out of the game, walking off the field and into the dugout.
 He was replaced by Curt Casali.